-- (8) If for any reason the elected mayor is unable to act or the office of elected mayor is vacant, the deputy mayor must act in his place. - (9) If for any reason- - (a) the elected mayor is unable to act or the office of elected mayor is vacant, and - (b) the deputy mayor is unable to act or the office of deputy mayor is vacant, the council manager must act in the elected mayor's place. - (10) Subject to sub-paragraph (11), the council manager- - (a) is entitled to attend, and speak at, meetings of the authority or any committee or sub-committee of the authority, but - (b) is not entitled to vote at such meetings. - (11) The council manager is entitled to attend, and speak at, meetings of an overview and scrutiny committee or sub-committee of the authority only if invited or required to do so by the committee or sub-committee. - (12) The reference in sub-paragraph (10) to a committee or sub-committee of the authority includes a reference to a joint committee on which the authority is represented or a sub-committee of such a committee. - (13) The council manager- - (a) is to be regarded for the purposes of Part I of the M85Local Government and Housing Act 1989 as holding a politically restricted post under the authority, - (b) may not also be the person who under section 151 of the M86Local Government Act 1972 has responsibility for the administration of the financial affairs of the authority, and - (c) may not also be the person who is responsible for performing the duties of the authority's monitoring officer under section 5 of the M87Local Government and Housing Act 1989. - (14) The executive arrangements may include provision for the appointment by the elected mayor of one or more committees to advise the executive. - (15) The membership of any such committee as is mentioned in sub-paragraph (14) need not be determined in accordance with the political balance requirements. - (16) In the case of a local authority in Wales, the deputy mayor is entitled to the style of "dirprwy faer".
+- (8) If for any reason the elected mayor is unable to act or the office of elected mayor is vacant, the deputy mayor must act in his place. - (9) If for any reason- - (a) the elected mayor is unable to act or the office of elected mayor is vacant, and - (b) the deputy mayor is unable to act or the office of deputy mayor is vacant, the council manager must act in the elected mayor's place.

+- (10) Subject to [^{F20}sub-paragraphs (11) and (12A)], the council manager- - (a) is entitled to attend, and speak at, meetings of the authority or any committee or sub-committee of the authority, but - (b) is not entitled to vote at such meetings. - (11) The council manager is entitled to attend, and speak at, meetings of an overview and scrutiny committee or sub-committee of the authority only if invited or required to do so by the committee or sub-committee. - (12) The reference in sub-paragraph (10) to a committee or sub-committee of the authority includes a reference to a joint committee on which the authority is represented or a sub-committee of such a committee. - [^{F21}(12A) The council manager of a local authority is entitled to vote at a meeting of a joint committee, or sub-committee of such a committee, if- - (a) that joint committee or sub-committee has been appointed for the purpose of discharging functions which, as respects that local authority, are the responsibility of the executive of the local authority; and - (b) the council manager is a member of that joint committee or sub-committee.] - (13) The council manager- - (a) is to be regarded for the purposes of Part I of the ^{M84}Local Government and Housing Act 1989 as holding a politically restricted post under the authority, - (b) may not also be the person who under section 151 of the ^{M85}Local Government Act 1972 has responsibility for the administration of the financial affairs of the authority, and - (c) may not also be the person who is responsible for performing the duties of the authority's monitoring officer under section 5 of the ^{M86}Local Government and Housing Act 1989. - (14) The executive arrangements may include provision for the appointment by the elected mayor of one or more committees to advise the executive. - (15) The membership of any such committee as is mentioned in sub-paragraph (14) need not be determined in accordance with the political balance requirements. - (16) In the case of a local authority in Wales, the deputy mayor is entitled to the style of "dirprwy faer".